Ohiopyle Falls is located right in town.

 Jonathan Run Trail

-Lower Jonathan Run Falls is just one waterfall you will see on the Jonathan Run Trail.
+Lower Jonathan Run Falls is a cascading multilevel waterfall, and just one waterfall you will see on the Jonathan Run Trail.

 Although the Jonathan Run Trailhead is one of the few locations that is not easily walkable from the main parking area in town, don’t let that stop you from visiting.
-The Jonathan Run Falls are beautiful!
+The Jonathan Run Falls are beautiful, and this is one of our favorite spots to visit in the park!

-The Jonathan Run Trail covers nearly 4 miles out and back for an easy to moderate hike, accessed by the small parking area and trailhead on Holland Hill Road.
+The Jonathan Run Trail covers nearly 4 miles out and back for an easy to moderate hike, accessed from the small parking area and trailhead on Holland Hill Road.

-For those looking for more adventure, head down the small single-track paths to get better views of the waterfalls along the creek.
+For those looking for more adventure, follow the small single-track paths down the ravine to get better views of the waterfalls along the creek.
 Remember, though, that if you walk down, you must hike back up!

-Multiple waterfalls can be viewed from this trail or its side chutes, so there is a lot of bang for your buck here.
-Plan to spend at least a couple of hours hiking Jonathan Run and taking in all the waterfalls.
+There are multiple waterfalls to see from this trail or its side chutes, so there is a lot of bang for your buck here.
+Plan to spend at least a couple of hours hiking Jonathan Run and taking in all the waterfall views.

 Begin Your Hike on the Laural Highlands Trail

-Laurel Highlands hiking trail is a 70-mile backpacking endeavor, and the southern end begins in Ohiopyle.
-The trail leads through the hills and valleys and ends in Johnstown PA.
+The Laurel Highlands hiking trail is a 70-mile backpacking endeavor, and the southern end begins in Ohiopyle.
+The trail leads through the hills and valleys of the Laurel Highlands and ends in Johnstown, PA.

-Portions of the trail are also for day-use as there are 6 trailheads along the route.
-Some of the terrain can be challenging due to the changes in elevation, so plan accordingly.
+Portions of the trail can also be used for day use as there are 6 trailheads along the route.
+Some of the terrain can be challenging with elevation changes.
+This isn’t just a flat stroll in the park!

-Spectacular viewpoints of Ohiopyle, as well as other State Parks and points of interest, can be viewed along the yellow-blazed trail.
+Spectacular viewpoints of Ohiopyle, as well as other State Parks and points of interest, can be seen along the yellow-blazed trail.

-Areas with overnight shelters are dotted every 6-12 miles along the trail, offering a safe haven from the sometimes unpredictable weather, but must be reserved in advance.
-An overnight camping fee should be paid at the time of reservation.
+Overnight shelters are dotted every 6-12 miles along the trail, offering a haven from the sometimes unpredictable weather, but must be reserved in advance.
+An overnight camping fee needs to be paid at the time of reservation.
 There are 8 shelter areas in total along the Laurel Highlands Trail.

 Wilderness Voyageurs does offer a shuttle for those wanting to do a thru-hike without the means to get from point A to point B.